 You sleep most weekends at her place one summer.
 You listen to Gladys Knight and have sex and watch The Larry Sanders Show.
 Her air conditioner sucks every trace of moisture from her bedroom.
 The front of it has fake wooden panels, like the sides of an old station wagon.
-Artifice, failing technology, wood as a signifier of domesticity: America, baby.
+Artifice, failing technology, wood as a signifier of low-level prosperity: America, baby.
 You wake up in the middle of the night and hold your eyelids open until you start to tear and then you go back to sleep.

 Sometimes you don't turn on the air conditioner and everything feels sticky, every surface, like you are covered in dried soda.
 Sometimes you lie with her on the cold linoleum of the kitchen floor, touching each other's hands, rolling, looking for new cold, listening to the rumble of the dishwasher, to the metal pull-chain on the ceiling fan clanging against the light bulb, to her working through her problems out loud.
 To you both pretending you have answers.
 Years before that she lived in Hong Kong with a boyfriend.
 They tried heroin and rode around on an old green motorcycle and one time he had another guy jerk him off while she watched.
 He was a stand-up comedian who never quite made it.
 She likes you because you are none of these things.